 -

-Mobile systems are designed to be wheeled around facilities as needed to sources of pollution without a fixed location.
+Mobile welding fume extraction systems are designed to be wheeled around facilities as needed to sources of pollution without a fixed location.
 Mobile fume extraction units can come in light, medium, or heavy-duty variants.
 Medium and heavy-duty mobile systems are available with disposable filters or self-cleaning filters.

 -